dunn-cwu/CS471_proj4/readme.md

 To run this project, a few shell scripts are provided that will run the release binary using different test parameter files included in the [project]/source/params/ directory.
-To run genetic algorithm for 50 iterations with a population size of 200 in 30 dimenstions, open a terminal and execute the following commands:
+To run particle swarm for example, open a terminal and execute the following commands:

 ```
 cd [Path-to-/source-dir]
-./unix-run-GA.sh
+./unix-run-pso.sh
 ```

 Where [Path-to-/source-dir] is the file system path to the [project]/source/ directory